confluentinc/cp-demo/docs/hybrid-cloud.rst

       :.cp-demo:wikipedia.parsed.count-by-domain-value

 Schema subjects have been successfully exported from |cp| to
 |ccloud| with schema linking!
-As schemas evolve on-prem, those changes will
+As schemas evolve on-premises, those changes will
 automatically propagate to |ccloud| as long as the exporter is running.

 .. _cp-demo-cluster-linking: